MSCI Milestone: Chinese Stocks’ Long March to Credibility

 Abusive use of trading suspensions in China has long been a concern of investors in general, including MSCI.
 Such suspensions are relatively easy to get in China, and can often continue for weeks or even months, allowing companies to put off bad news and leaving investors stuck with untradeable shares.
 MSCI has warned repeatedly since it first made the decision to include A-shares that it will drop companies whose shares are suspended for too long, Caixin reported earlier.

-Remaining hurdles that have made the index complier wary include a 30% cap on ownership in any A-share company by a single foreign investor — a rule that doesn’t apply to domestic investors.
+Remaining hurdles that have made the index complier wary include a 30% cap on foreign ownership in any A-share company — a rule that doesn’t apply to domestic investors.

 “The restrictions will leave some impact,” said Zhou Wenqun, a Shanghai-based fund manager with Fidelity International.
 “I think the long-term commitment to open China’s A-share market is complementary to the overall process towards MSCI’s full inclusion.
 The fewer restrictions on foreign investment, the faster the process will be.”